paeolo/rubycpp/README.md

 ## What's now?

 So far, I recoded 2/3 of the introduction cinematic.
-So the real game is coming very soon;)

 ## What's next